escheffel/pymaclab/README.markdown

-PyMacLab was authored by [Eric M. Scheffel](http://www.ericscheffel.com) who is currently working as [Assistant Professor in Economics at Nottingham University China](http://www.nottingham.edu.cn/en/business/people/staffprofile/eric-scheffel.aspx) and is distributed under the GNU General Public License v3.0.
+PyMacLab was authored by [Eric M. Scheffel](http://www.ericscheffel.com) who is currently working as [Assistant Professor in Economics at Nottingham University China](http://www.nottingham.edu.cn/en/business/people/staffprofile/eric-scheffel.aspx) and is distributed under the Apache License v2.0.
 When using this Python library please make sure to cite the the project (using Latex) as:

 ```latex